codeforgso/project-candidates/README.md

 # CfG Project Candidates

-This is a running tally of project ideas proposed at our meetings.
+This repository houses a wiki of project candidates gathered at CfG meetings.
+You can view the wiki [here](https://github.com/codeforgso/project-candidates/wiki).